copyleftdev/useful-af.sh/README.md

 ## 🤘 Final Words

 So what are you waiting for?
 Get `useful-af` and make your terminal the paradise you always wanted it to be!

----

-Feel free to use this README or modify it as you see fit! 🎉